Adopt a prisoner

 First things first

 Some prisons restrict the number of letters a prisoner can write or receive, and they may have to buy stamps and envelopes: and prisoners aren't millionaires.
 So don't necessarily expect a reply to a card or letter.
-A lot of prisons allow stamps or an s.a.e to be included with a card or letter, but some don't.
+It used to be the case that many prisons allow stamps or an s.a.e to be included with a card or letter, but this again is no longer the case since November 2013 when changes to the Incentives and Earned Privileges Scheme [prison discipline rules] were brought in.
 Letters do also get stopped, read, delayed, 'diverted'.
 If you suspect your letter has been or will be nicked by the screws, you can send it Recorded Delivery, which unfortunately costs a lot but then they have to open it in the prisoner's presence.
 Also you should put a return address, not just so the prisoner can reply (!), but also because some prisons don't allow letters without a return address.
 Of course it doesn't have to be your address, but be careful using PO Box numbers as some prisons don't allow these either!

 Writing for the first time